movementlabsxyz/MIP/MIP/move-bridge-architecture/README.md

 ![alt text](image.png)

+> [!WARNING]
+If `timeLockL2` is larger than `timeLockL1`, the following scenario can happen:

+- the `completeBridgeTransfer` tx completes on L2 and funds are transferred to the target address on L2,
+- the relayer does not relay the event fast enough,
+- the user on L1 asks for a refund, and the `refund` tx is executed on L1.

+User gets funds on L2, and gets their fund back on L1.

 <!--
   The Reference Implementation section should include links to and an overview of a minimal implementation that assists in understanding or implementing this specification.
 The reference implementation is not a replacement for the Specification section, and the proposal should still be understandable without it.